TakutoYoshikai/levec/README.md

 # levec
-levec is a program to fix spell of command levec needs below
+levec is a program to fix spell of command.

+levec needs below
 * dictionary file of commands(separated by newline character)